digisquad-repo/kunai-rules/README.md

 These views are particularly useful when reviewing logs manually or piping output into other tools like `jq` or `grep`.

-## Case 02 – Extracting the Exact Command Line
+## Case 02 – Extracting the exact command line

 These views operate on the same principle and accept input via `stdin` enabling quick and flexible investigations through pipelines.
 For example, to extract the exact command lines related to our `vim` write events: